Map Your Digital Footprint: Understanding How and Where You Might Be Attacked

 Protecting your organization from cyberattacks is a top priority, but it’s imperative to approach the challenge from an external perspective.
 Hackers and other threat actors are looking for entry points so they can infiltrate your system.
 By taking the same approach and mapping your digital footprint, you can gain a more complete understanding of the kinds of threats you face and what action you can take to mitigate them.

 It sounds like a simple enough concept, but in practice, it can be challenging.
 Your attack surface is constantly evolving, growing, and adding contributors.
-The more broad your digital operations become, the broader your attack surface becomes.
+The broader your digital operations become, the broader your attack surface becomes.

 This is the double-edged sword of digital technology in the workplace.
 Organizations are leveraging technology to glean insights, increase productivity, develop new products and reach customers in more complex and innovative ways than ever before.
 But as a result, their attack surfaces are more expansive than ever, leaving them more prone to vulnerabilities.
 Many have been thrust into the digital age without the knowledge or resources to adapt to these new threats.